 In the Advance Wars 2/DS/Days of Ruin, when a CO Power is used, the normal CO theme will be replaced by a heavy metal tune depending on the CO's faction.

 Also happens when Will/Ed appears in the middle of Hope Rising to save everyone from Greyfield/Sigismundo.
-His normal theme plays, yet before he arrives, you have no CO, so you have the no CO theme until he rolls up.
+Before he arrives, you have no CO, so you have the frantic, desperate no CO music; once he shows up, his rocking theme takes over, and you know it's time to kick some ass.

 Though, of course, that was rather the point of Sound Force.
 Up to and including powering the Wave Motion Gun of the show by the end.